-Military Athletes Representing U.S. at Tokyo Olympics
+Military Athletes Who Represented the U.S. at Tokyo Olympics

 Seventeen soldiers, one Marine and one Coast Guardsman have earned spots in the delayed 2020 Olympics in Tokyo.

 Staff Sgt.
 Naomi Graham – Women’s boxing, 75 kilogram category